Armorr/RemoteRenderingForGodot4/README.md

 #### Notice

 Please ensure that the aforementioned preparations are done **using the SAME 32-bit or 64-bit architecture**.
-This project is 64-bit.
+This repository is 64-bit.